Sanctions & Services

 The assessment may be used by the 87-A District Court or 46th Circuit Court as a tool for connecting each eligible defendant with Pretrial Supervision Services and appropriate supervision recommendations based on supervision options currently available for utilization.

 Eligibility Criteria: All those charged with a felony offence referred by the Jail, Defense Attorney, Judge, Prosecutor, or Magistrate.
-Those excluded are those charged with a Group 1 felony offence and those who the prosecutor/Judge is unwilling to release on bond with Community Corrections programming.
+Those excluded are those who the prosecutor/Judge is unwilling to release on bond with Community Corrections programming.